 Vivid Color Contrast:

 Tired of hedging your bets with the muted tones?
 2019 is all about stepping out of the comfort zone; an example of which is the present supremacy of vibrant, tricky color contrasts.
-Designers can juxtaposition the colors that face each other in the color wheel and fine-tune them so that they can complement each other.
+Designers can juxtaposition the colors that face each other in the color wheel and fine-tune them so that they can complement each other and create colorful logo designs, graphics and print collateral.

 While playing with vivid colors, using different patterns and shadows can make your piece creative and multi-dimensional.
 Spotify has also used the vibrant color contrast in its marketing campaigns featuring its bizarre playlists.

 Gold may not be the new black, but it surely carries significance in the graphics field.
-Present on medals, this victory representing color can imbue a rich, lavish feel to your design.
+Present on medals or across golden logos, this victory representing color can imbue a rich, lavish feel to your design.
 The color can be used in any intensity and saturation ratio.
 Bight gold grabs attention while the duller, metallic tone of the color represents warmth and richness.

 Designers can also add to the riches of dark purple and burgundy red palette by using it with glittery gold.
 Also, the metallic gold can accentuate the background and typography when used with a subdued tone of grey.

 Pantone’s announcement has taken the internet by storm and urged many designers to experiment the color in their designs.
-To add depth into the design, designers can also conflate living coral with patterns and photo filters rather than restricting its use to just plain color swatch.
+To add depth into the design, designers can also conflate living coral with patterns in logo design and photo filters rather than restricting its use to just plain color swatch.

 Minimalism In Colors

 The minimalism approach in design has reigned the industry for long and is continuing to do so.
 This year, we are expected to witness designers using a limited amount of color to make the design striking.
 Limited use of color attracts the audience, helps the design accentuate important information, and steers the viewer’s focus through the design.
 This practice makes the design look bold and trendy.
-Besides, having multiple colors can confuse the audience and prevent them from having a remarkable color idea.
+Besides, having multiple colors can confuse the audience and prevent them from having a remarkable color idea when designing a business startup logo design.
 In short, when you emphasize everything, you’ll emphasize nothing.

 The Neon Trio